 Nick’s Plumbing has been performing PEX pipe installations since the early 2000s and has witnessed this revolutionary innovation go from a fledgling idea to an industry standard.

 Let’s find out what makes PEX pipes a solid, reliable water delivery product that’s right for every home.

 What Is PEX Plumbing?

-Is PEX Pipe Plumbing a Cheaper Alternative?
+Is PEX Plumbing a Cheaper Alternative?

 I’ve Got Some PEX Questions.
 Who Can I Call?